Jeff Welch, Shields Valley - Board Chair

 Don grew up in a family where both his parents were active in philanthropy and taught their children the importance of sharing.
 Early in his business career he became involved with the Jaycees, which began his volunteer community involvement that actively continued over the ensuing 50 years while he and his family moved from Tennessee to Connecticut to Montana.
 Don has volunteered with Kiwanis, Adult Day Care, Kids in Crisis and CASA (Court Appointed Special Advocates), National CASA, Vision Livingston, and the Blue Slipper Theater.
 Don’s goal has been to help make his community a better place for all its citizens.
 Giving in both time and finance is, he advocates, what being a good citizen is all about.
 He is a graduate of the Foreign Service School at Georgetown University in Washington, D.C., where he majored in foreign trade with emphasis on economics and history.
 After 48 years of marriage, Don’s wife Ellen passed away in 2014.
 He has two grown daughters and four grandchildren.

-Jeff Welch, Shields Valley
+Victoria Schilling, Shields Valley